 Ans.
 (2) Cost per click paid by PPC advertisers

 Q74.
-For search engine rankings & traffic in Google & Yahoo!, it is generally better to have many, small, single topic focused sites with links spread out between them than one, large, inclusive site with all the links pointing to that single domain.
+For search engine rankings & traffic in Google & Yahoo!, it is generally better to have many, small, single topic-focused sites with links spread out between them than one, a large, inclusive site with all the links pointing to that single domain.

 Q74.
-If a webpage serves as a “sitemap,” linking to other pages on a particular domain in an organized, list format, is important because?
+If a webpage serves as a “sitemap,” linking to other pages on a particular domain in an organised, list format, is important because?

 Ans.
 Because it might help search engine crawlers to access multiple pages on that site, easily.

 Q75.
 Which search engine patented the concept of “TrustRank” as a methodology to rank websites and webpages?

 Ans.
 Yahoo! patented the concept of “TrustRank” to rank websites and webpages.

 Q76.
 What can be an acceptable way to show HTML text to search engines while creating a graphical image for display to users?

 Ans.
 CSS image replacement can be used to create a rule in the CSS file that replaces the text with an image based on a given class.